 With this approach we are also viewing the therapy experience in terms of the missing experience for the client, using that to inform the processing, cognitive interweave as well as resources.
 The missing experience is the missing attachment need that went unfulfilled.
 When the client experiences what has been missing in the present moment, it often activates both the sadness of longing and the hope of finally having that longing met.

-The somatic emphasis of the training is important in working with high levels of fear.
-The underderstanding of somatic representations of trauma and effective somatic interventions provide opportunities for the clietn to release excess arousal from the nervous system.
+The safety emphasis of the training is important in working with high levels of fear.
+The understanding of how our bodies remember trauma and effective bodily-based resource interventions provide opportunities for the client to release excess arousal from the nervous system.

 Personal transformation for all involved is a part of the PTI mission.
 We welcome the present moment and whatever is here.
 We welcome and savor the new connections and new positive insights.
 We also welcome confusion, conflict and blocks as instruments to increased awareness and an opportunity for transformation.